EchoCog/bolt.new.web/CONTRIBUTING.md

 Make sure you have the necessary permissions and Wrangler is correctly configured for your Cloudflare account.

+### Deploy to Google Cloud

-To deploy to Google Cloud, use the following command: `pnpm run deploy --target=gcloud`.
+To deploy to Google Cloud, you need to configure your project ID and region.

+1.  **Configure Project ID and Region:**

+    Open the `.idx/integrations.json` file and add your Google Cloud project ID and preferred region under the `cloud_run_deploy` configuration.
+For example: